 - 10 minor defects.

-A shipment with 8 major defects, 11 minor defects, or 1 critical defect will fail.
-Your inspector now has the guidelines they need to make a pass or fail decision.
+A shipment with 8 major defects, 11 minor defects, or 1 critical defect will fail inspection.
+So your inspector now has the guidelines they need to make a pass or fail decision.
 If you’re unsure of the difference between major, minor and critical defects, read our article about AQL defect classification.

 - Testing is destructive to your product,